WORLD / AMERICAS

 Lü Xiang, a research fellow of US studies at the Chinese Academy of Social Sciences, told the Global Times on Friday that the debate itself did not bring any fresh ideas as the two candidates are not new faces, and the public know their policy orientation and style quite well.

-Though the two candidates attacked each other verbally, Lü said the debate itself was not stimulating as the moderator's questions were not challenging, while their answers were given limited attention.
+Though the two candidates attacked each other verbally, Lü said the debate itself was not stimulating as the moderator's questions were not challenging, while the candidates' answers were given limited attention.

-Economic problems, immigration, abortion, Ukraine and tariffs were touched on.
+Economic problems, immigration, abortion, Ukraine and tariffs were touched on during the debate.
 But instead of focusing on their responses, viewers paid more attention to Biden's slips of the tongue and Trump's dramatic facial expressions in reaction to Biden's remarks, when the rules do not allow jostling the microphone, according to online comments on the debate.

 "It is more of a variety show than a serious election debate," Lü said, as both candidates have a specific base and the scale of swing states has dropped sharply, meaning conventional campaign procedures will have little influence on voters' options.